Mezzky/react-learn/README.md

 # Learning ReactJS

-This repository is about my Journey w h ile Learning ReactJS for Frontend Development.
+This repository is about my Journey w h i le Learning ReactJS for Frontend Development.